Conflict in the Workplace

 A difference, complaint, or dispute regarding the interpretation, or application of policies, or procedures governing terms of employment, working conditions, work hours, or compensation.
 General wage adjustment and complaints about discrimination and harassment based on a protected group membership or status (see Discrimination and Harassment policy) are excluded from the grievance procedure because they are addressed under other policies.

 Iowa State University offers you this program as one of its employee benefits.
 The EAP gives you timely and free access to confidential, professional services when you are facing a personal problem.
 The goal is to help you find solutions before the problem affects your health or job performance.
 Iowa State works with Employee and Family Resources to provide you these services.

 Informal Resolution Options

-The Ombuds Office assists Iowa State faculty, P&S and non-AFSCME merit staff, and graduate and professional students with work-related problems.
+The Ombuds Office assists Iowa State faculty, Professional and Scientific (P&S) employees, non-AFSCME Merit staff, and graduate and professional students with work-related problems.
 The Ombuds Officer acts as an informal problem-solver with an eye to resolving issues before they become formal grievances.
 All contacts with the Ombuds Officer are confidential.